 How do I react when I believe that no one would hire me at those prices?
 I keep my prices low, I only reach out to a certain type of people who I think could afford my current rates.

-How would I react without that thought that no one would pay that might?
+How would I react without that thought that no one would pay that much?
 Probably be more free with how I sell my stuff and how I talk about the benefits.

 You don’t even have to believe someone would pay you $1000, you have to imagine what you would do without that thought.